Welcome to Best Acoustic Guitar Reviews!

 Epiphone DR-100 Acoustic Guitar, Natural

 This standard dreadnought (Learn more about what a dreadnought is.) is a no-nonsense, solid performer at an incredibly low price.
 The dreadnought body provides a full, rich sound which suits most types of music, from rock to blues to country.
 With a spruce top and mahogany sides, the DR-100 also has tone to match its projection.
+If you’re an aspiring singer songwriter, this is a very serviceable workhorse!

 Unlike other budget models, this one comes in a few different finishes: natural, black and sunburst.
 It’s easy to get set up and playing, and holds tuning remarkably well.